dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

   different cryptographic assumptions, in other cases hybrid schemes might be motivated, e.g., by interoperatbility of variants on the same scheme and as such both component schemes are based on the same hardness assumption.
-We allow this explicitely.
+We allow this explicitly.
 This means in particular that in contrast to [I-D.ietf-pquip-pqt-hybrid-terminology], we will use the more general term 'hybrid signature scheme' instead of requiring one post-quantum and one traditional algorithm (i.e., PQ/T hybrid signature schemes) to allow also the